 Commenters suggested that the MSRB provide guidance and/or exemptions from Rule G-21 for dealer/municipal advisors.
-Specifically, SIFMA suggested that the MSRB amend Rule G-21 to clarify that the activities of dealer/municipal advisors are governed by draft Rule G-40 when those dealer/municipal advisors are engaging in municipal advisor advertising.86 Lewis Young had a somewhat analogous comment.
-Lewis Young suggested that the MSRB "eliminate the current provisions related to advertising of Rule G-21 on broker/dealer activities otherwise governed by both G-17 and G-42 and that you not impose a Rule G-40 on non-broker/dealer advisors."87 Although such clarifications relating to dealer/municipal advisors under Rule G-21 may be beneficial in the future, the MSRB's regulatory scheme relating to municipal advisors is not yet complete.
-The MSRB believes that its regulation of financial advisory activities (as an element of municipal securities activity) should remain in place at least until a more complete regulatory framework for municipal advisors is in effect.88 Thus, after careful consideration of commenters' suggestions, the Board determined not to further revise the draft amendments to Rule G-21 to reflect commenters' suggestions.
+Specifically, SIFMA suggested that the MSRB amend Rule G-21 to clarify that the activities of dealer/municipal advisors are governed by draft Rule G-40 when those dealer/municipal advisors are engaging in municipal advisor advertising.
+Reliminate the current provisions related to advertising of Rule G-21 on broker/dealer activities otherwise governed by both G-17 and G-42 and that you not impose a Rule G-40 on non-broker/dealer advisors.
+Although such clarifications relating to dealer/municipal advisors under Rule G-21 may be beneficial in the future, the MSRB's regulatory scheme relating to municipal advisors is not yet complete.
+The MSRB believes that its regulation of financial advisory activities (as an element of municipal securities activity) should remain in place at least until a more complete regulatory framework for municipal advisors is in effect.
+Thus, after careful consideration of commenters' suggestions, the Board determined not to further revise the draft amendments to Rule G-21 to reflect commenters' suggestions.